-The project is hosted by Leipzig University, Philological Faculty (Institut für Anglistik).
-Our offices are in Nikolaistrasse 10, very close to historic Nikolaikirchplatz (the rallying point of the famous Monday Demonstrations of the Peaceful Revolution), within Strohsack Passage (5th floor).
+The project (November 2015 through October 2020) was hosted by Leipzig University, Philological Faculty (Institut für Anglistik).
+Our offices were in Nikolaistrasse 10, very close to historic Nikolaikirchplatz (the rallying point of the famous Monday Demonstrations of the Peaceful Revolution), within Strohsack Passage (5th floor).

 PI: Martin Haspelmath

-postdocs: Natalia Levshina, Susanne Maria Michaelis, Karsten Schmidtke-Bode, Ilja Seržant
+researchers: Natalia Levshina, Susanne Maria Michaelis, Karsten Schmidtke-Bode, Ilja Seržant, Katarzyna Janic, Dan Ke, Jingting Ye, Iren Hartmann, Johannes Englisch

 Summary of the research topic